Noyt/cs-433-project-2-lusvideo/README.md

 An additional `models` folder contains all the models that we have trained.
 Eventhough this folder is created and filled during the execution of the notebook, we provide it and its content for time saving purposes.

 Similarly, a `figures` folder is automatically generated and contains a graphical representation of the models' training.
 Just like the `models` folder, we are providing it in this repo.

+The `Sobel_test` notebook contains an exploratory attempt to using image edge, but was abandonned.

 ## Covid dataset
 At the end of the project, we performed some testing using another dataset and the DeepChest model.
 The dataset can be optained from Mariko Makhmutova at mariko.makhmutova@epfl.ch, while the model is the property of the lab, therefore an access needs to be granted through the same person.